 (b) is issued by a registered medical practitioner who examined the applicant not more than 6 months before the day on which the application is made; and

-(c) states that the medical practitioner examined and passed the applicant in accordance with the set of medical standards described as the commercial standards in Assessing Fitness to Drive for commercial and private vehicle drivers, Fifth Edition 2016, published by Austroads Ltd (ISBN 987-1-925451-10-8).
+(c) states that the medical practitioner examined and passed the applicant in accordance with the set of medical standards described as the commercial standards in Assessing Fitness to Drive for Commercial and Private Vehicle Drivers — Medical Standards for Licensing and Clinical Management Guidelines, published by Austroads and the National Transport Commission, as in force at the time of the examination.

 [Regulation 221 amended: Gazette 3 Aug 2012 p.
 3758; 11 Jul 2017 p.
-3830.]
+3830; SL 2024/22 r.
+11.]

 222. Grant of dangerous goods driver licences